BasicVariable/roblox-price-war-bot/README.md

 # Notes

-This bot DOESNT use rolimons.com for prices and only Roblox's recent average price, if you have valued items you'd like to price war use with caution.
+Reminder: If you have valued items you want to price war, set 'use_Rolimons' to true in the config

 If you have a suggestion, for my code or a feature, make one in my discord server (discord.gg/callie)